hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 6 | 4 | 3 | 4 | 4 | 3 | 4 | 3 | 8 |
-Weapons/Armor: Minotaurs may be armed with weapons and armor chosen from the Beastmen Equipment list.
+Weapons/Armour: Minotaurs may be armed with weapons and armour chosen from the Beastmen Equipment list.
 Special Rules
 Fear: Minotaurs are huge, bellowing monsters and cause fear.
 See Psychology section for details.
 Bloodgreed: Once a Minotaur puts an enemy _Out of Action_ they gain the Frenzy special rule.